-- ✓ The 100-mile and 50-mile courses between Mingo Shelter Aid Station to Silver Springs Park (50-mile) and the Marathon Course remain the same as the 2023 course. - ✓ The Back-50 course from the start to Mingo Shelter will be the same as 2023 excluding the adjustments made on race day in the Oakhill area due to the river flooding see below regarding course adjustments after the Mingo Aid Station location. - ✓ The start location of the 100-mile, Front-50 and Relay races has been moved south to 1659 Front Street.
+- ✓ Race will start at 1659 Front Street and turn right onto Grant Avenue.
+Runners will follow Grant Avenue to State Road.
+On the return route, it remains the same as last year. - ✓ The course is updated to follow the new pedestrian path between Portage Path and Merriman Road (Parcours trail to Treatyline has been removed).
+The remainder of the course will be as originally published.
+Mingo Shelter has been renamed to Chestnut Shelter. - ✓ The 100-mile and 50-mile courses between Chestnut Shelter Aid Station to Silver Springs Park (50-mile) and the Marathon Course remain the same as the 2023 course. - ✓ The Back-50 course from the start to Chestnut Shelter will be the same as 2023 excluding the adjustments made on race day in the Oakhill area due to the river flooding see below regarding course adjustments after the Chestnut Aid Station location. - ✓ The start location of the 100-mile, Front-50 and Relay races has been moved south to 1659 Front Street.
 This is due to anticipated work/closure planned for Front Street this summer. - ✓ The course will travel along last year's course from the new start until Calvert Drive (just before the Metroparks Overlook parking lot).
 Take a left turn (south) down Calvert Drive.
-At the cul-de-sac at the bottom of Calvert Drive, take the connector trail (west) to the Overlook trail loop and follow it clockwise past the overlook feel free to take in the scenery at the Overlook Deck!
+At the cul-de-sac at the bottom of Calvert Drive,take the connector trail (west) to the Overlook trail loop and follow it clockwise past the overlook feel free to take in the scenery at the Overlook Deck!
 Follow the paved path to the restroom building near Sackett Avenue (DO NOT TAKE THE TRAILS TO THE OXBOW AREA).
 We will cross Sackett Avenue and utilize the route we had to implement in 2023 due to river flooding.
 Continue along Sackett Hills Drive and turn left onto Dillon Drive.
 At the end of Dillon Drive, take a left onto Cuyahoga Street and a quick right into the Schumacker Trailhead. - ✓ The first aid station will now be located at the Schumacker trailhead.
 Follow Shumacker trail (stay to the left at trail intersections/options) and cross the bridge over the Cuyahoga River.
-Turn left onto the Towpath, merging onto the 2023 course. - ✓ The remainder of the course will follow the 2023 Burning River course to the 50-mile finish/turn-around. - ✓ The return route/Back-50 Route will reverse the first half of the race as noted above. - ✓ Hilltop Aid Station is replaced by Schumacker.
+Turn left onto the Towpath, merging onto the 2023 course. - ✓ The remainder of the course will follow the 2023 Burning River course to the 50-mile finish/turn-around. - ✓ Hilltop Aid Station is replaced by Schumacker.
 It will be a fluids only station on the way out and a full aid station on the return.
 On the return route, the station is open for crew access.
 If overflow crew parking is required, park along the south side of Dillon Drive and walk back to the Aid Station.
-No aid may be given along Dillon Drive. - ✓ Mingo Shelter Aid Station will be a full aid station for all races both ways.
+No aid may be given along Dillon Drive. - ✓ Chestnut Shelter Aid Station will be a full aid station for all races both ways.
 It will be a drop bag location for the 100-mile and Back 50 races.
-Mingo is NOT a Crew location, nor will it be a Pacer pick-up station due to limited parking. - ✓ Botzum Aid Station is revised to a fluids only aid station in both directions.
+Chestnut is NOT a Crew location, nor will it be a Pacer pick-up station due to limited parking. - ✓ Botzum Aid Station is revised to a fluids only aid station in both directions.
 It REMAINS a 100-mile Crew location in both directions.
-On the back half of the race, pacers may be picked up @ Botzum. - ✓ MORE DROP BAG LOCATIONS please see the COURSE & AID STATION INFORMATION chart later in this document.
-This will help assure you have the ability to pack your own items in case our aid stations don't always have exactly what you want.
+On the back half of the race, pacers may be picked up @ Botzum.